-Tawanda Muchehiwa is a second year journalism student at the Midlands State University.
-He was kidnapped on 30 July 2020 and tortured for three days after his captors accused him of involvement in the planning of ant-government protests that were planned for July 31.
+Tawanda Muchehiwa is a Zimbabwean journalist.
+He was kidnapped on 30 July 2020 when he was a 2nd-year student at the Midlands State University and tortured for three days after his captors accused him of involvement in the planning of anti-government protests that were planned for July 31.

 Muchehiwa is the nephew of ZimLIve editor Mduduzi Mathuthu who was also part of those targeted but they found him not at his home.